microsoft/RdpGamepad/README.md

 ## Build from Source

-To build and install the Remote Desktop Gamepad Plugin yourself, clone the sources (including submodules), open the solution file in Visual Studio, and build the solution for your platform architecture (Win32 or x64).
+To build and install the Remote Desktop Gamepad Plugin yourself, clone the sources (including submodules), open the solution file in Visual Studio 2019 ([Community Edition](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) is fine), and build the solution for your platform architecture (Win32 or x64).
 The output files will be under `bin\Release`.

 To register the plugin with Remote Desktop, open and administrative command prompt and navigate to the